httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 # Notable Differences with HTTP Protocol Messages {#differences}

 This format is designed to carry most HTTP messages.
-However, there are some notable differences between this format and the format used in some HTTP versions.
-In particular, this format does not allow for:
+However, there are some notable differences between this format and the format used in an interactive protocol version.

+In particular, as a standalone representation, this format lacks the following features of the format used in protocols:

 * chunk extensions ({{Section 7.1.1 of MESSAGING}}) and transfer encoding ({{Section 6.1 of MESSAGING}}) from HTTP/1.1

+* generic framing and extensibility capabilities

 * field blocks other than a single header and trailer field block